cyberrangecz/frontend-theme/README.md

 }
 ```

-The assets can then be accessed like this:
+Afterward assets can then be accessed like this:
 ```html
 <img src="/assets/logo/logo.svg" alt="CyberRangeᶜᶻ Platform logo">
 ```

 ### Components

-Components are available for import at `"@cyberrangecz-platform/theme/components`.
+Components are available for import at `"@crczp/theme/components`.
 They are self-contained and standalone.

 ### Styles and theme

-1. Run `npm install @cyberrangecz-platform/theme`
+1. Run `npm install @crczp/theme`
-2. Import `"@cyberrangecz-platform/theme/theming/apply-theme.scss"` either in your global `styles.scss` or in your `angular.json` file, under the `styles` array.
+2. Import `"@crczp/theme/theming/apply-theme.scss"` either in your global `styles.scss` or in your `angular.json` file, under the `styles` array.

 - This will apply the theme and styles to your project automatically.
 - Variables for theme colors will be automatically available in your project.
 Format is `--<color>-<shade>`.
 For example, `--primary-50` will give you the primary color with shade 50.